buddhist-uni/buddhist-uni.github.io/_content/av/buddhas-enlightenment_bodhi.md

 year: 2003
 ---

-A series of five lectures covering MN 26, 4, and 36 which tell the story of the Buddha's own quest and enlightenment.
+A series of five lectures covering MN 26, 4, and 36 which tell the story of the Buddha's spiritual quest and enlightenment.